 4. Interviews or focus groups

-The surveys and questionnaires are a quick way of communication with your customers, but it is a more superficial type of approach, based on quantity.
-But in order to have the best-defined personas, you have to go a little more in depth.
+Surveys and questionnaires are a quick way of communicating with your customers and there are many great tools that can help in this respect, such as LeadQuizzes.
+Still, this is approach is based on quantity and sometimes, in order to have the best-defined personas, you have to go a little more in-depth.
 Do some interviews with some of your customers.
 The ideal case would be to talk to some of your best, and some that are … not ideal let’s say.
 So you can compare their opinions.
 Take the best out of it and try to fix the not so best parts.

-The interviews should kind of follow the pattern of the questionnaire but in a more open question kind of conversations instead of a yes/no dialog.
+The interviews should kind of follow the pattern of the questionnaire but in a more open question kind of conversation instead of a yes/no dialog.

 You can include questions like: